-The body is interred either with the use of "green"embalming fluid or no embalming at all, as well as, no concrete burial vault and the body is placed in a biodegradable coffin or shroud (made of natural fiber: linen, cotton, wool).
+The body is interred either with the use of "green"embalming fluid or no embalming at all, as well as, no concrete burial vault.
+The body is placed in a biodegradable coffin or wrapped in a shroud- of natural fiber: linen, cotton, wool.

-The home funeral may occur entirely within the family home or not.
+The home funeral may or may not occur entirely within the family home.
 It is differentiated from the institutional funeral by its emphasis on minimal, noninvasive care and preparation of the body; on its reliance on the family's own social networks for assistance and support, and on the relative or total absence of commercial funeral providers in its proceedings.